j-sieben/PIT/Doc/using_pit.md

 - `pit.level_debug` (60)
 - `pit.level_all` (70)

-According to the trace methods, PIT provides respective log methods, fi `pit.error`.
+According to the trace methods, `PIT` provides respective log methods, fi `pit.error`.
 Keep in mind that, despite the trace methods which need to distinguish between entering and leaving methods, this is not required when logging.
 Therefore, the log level is sufficient as the method name.

 As with the trace methods, log methods accept parameters.
 Here's a list of parameters available for logging:
 - `p_message_name`: Name of the message that should be logged
 - `p_arg_list`: Optional list of arguments that is passed into the message to replace anchors within the message text
 - `p_affected_id`: Optional ID that is used in specific environments to indicate to which instance a message belongs.
 You normally don't need this parameter.

 To be able to use the log functionality, you must create a message first.
-This can be done easily with the `pit_admin` package that offers a suite of administrative methods to maintain PIT.
+This can be done easily with the `pit_admin` package that offers a suite of administrative methods to maintain `PIT`.
 Here you see how a simple informal message is being created:

 ```
 begin
   pit_admin.merge_message(
     p_message_name => 'MY_FIRST_MESSAGE',
-    p_message_text => 'This is my first PIT message.
+    p_message_text => 'This is my first `PIT` message.
 Hello World!',
     p_severity => pit.level_info, -- or 50
     p_message_language => 'AMERICAN');

   pit.translate_message(
     p_message_name => 'MY_FIRST_MESSAGE',
-    p_message_text => 'Das ist meine erste PIT-Nachricht.
+    p_message_text => 'Das ist meine erste `PIT`-Nachricht.
 Hallo Welt!',
     p_message_language => 'GERMAN');

   pit_admin.create_message_package;